 Kills: 176 confirmed (6 during the Battle of Britain)

-After the war, Steinhoff became instrumental in rebuilding West Germany’s air force.
-He joined the Bundesluftwaffe, rose to the rank of General, and ultimately served as Chairman of the NATO Military Committee, the highest military position within the alliance.
-He died in 1994, remembered as one of the few senior Luftwaffe figures to make a lasting contribution to both wartime aviation and postwar peace.
+After the war, Steinhoff played a central role in rebuilding West Germany’s air force.
+As a senior officer in the Bundesluftwaffe, he rose to the rank of General and later served as Chairman of the NATO Military Committee, one of the highest military positions within the alliance.
+He died in 1994, widely respected not only for his wartime record but also for his contributions to postwar military cooperation and reconciliation.

 Oberleutnant Friedrich Geißhardt